Skip to content

 When something isn’t working and you don’t know why.

-1. Get project context — Start with project_summary so the AI understands your codebase.
+1. Get project context.
+Start with godotiq_project_summary so the AI understands your codebase.

-3. Let the AI trace the flow — It will use trace_flow to follow the data path from the damage source to the UI and signal_map to check signal connections.
+3. Let the AI trace the flow.
+It will use godotiq_trace_flow to follow the data path from the damage source to the UI and godotiq_signal_map to check signal connections.

-5. Apply the fix — The AI can make the code change and use validate to confirm the fix doesn’t break conventions.
+5. Apply the fix.
+The AI can make the code change and use godotiq_validate to confirm the fix doesn’t break conventions.

 Example prompt: